Big Ben clock tower incident ends as man comes down

 In the footage, negotiators on an aerial ladder platform appear to raise concerns about an injury to his foot, saying there is “quite a lot of blood” and that his clothes were not warm enough as temperatures dropped after sunset.

-But the man insisted he is safe, saying: “I will come down on my own terms, I have said this.
+But the man insisted he was safe, saying: “I will come down on my own terms, I have said this.
 But right now I am saying I am safe.

 “If you come towards me you are putting me in danger and I will climb higher.”